 Role of war photography

-With a history that goes as far as 200 years, war photography has been a means of communication for both exposing the truth and as political propaganda.
+With a history that goes as far as 200 years, war photography has been a means of communication for exposing the truth and political propaganda.
 It is used to cover conflicts all around the world.
-With time, war photography has evolved, but to date, photographers have to put their lives on the line.
+With time, war photography has evolved, but photographers have to put their lives on the line to date.

 The advancements in technology have made it easy to capture the realities of war, but the dangers and risks continue to prevail in this genre.
-However, in the digital world with false perception, the role of war photographers has become even more evident as truth can easily be overlooked.
+However, in the digital world with false perception, war photographers’ role has become even more evident as truth can easily be overlooked.

-So the onus is on these individuals to use their cameras to influence how the public view and interpret war.
+So the onus is on these individuals to use their cameras to influence how the public views and interprets war.

 The trend of war photography

-That is why, with the advent of cameras, war photography become an automatic choice!
-This is because the images captured by photographers present there brought realism of the real horror in front of the world.
+That is why, with the advent of cameras, war photography has become an automatic choice!
+This is because the images captured by photographers present brought real horror realism in front of the world.

 The first war that was extensively covered was the American Civil War.
 The images captured in it documented both living and dead.
 Even though the camera technology at that time could not capture the action, so no bullets were flying or soldiers running, but the impact and effects of this bloodiest war were captured with realism.

-Then with World War, censoring began to protect the armies and locations and also to preserve the morale of the general public.
+With World War, censoring began to protect the armies and locations and preserve the general public’s morale.
 Censoring continued with time, but the truth came out with passing years as war photographs don’t remain undiscovered for long.

 It was in the Vietnam War that the un-glossed-over images of horrors were published immediately.
 To date war, photography covers conflict even in most hidden corners of the world.
 Their presence might have reduced, but their importance remains unchanged!